ksassani99/parametrizable-verilog-alu/README.md

-# Parameterizable ALU in Verilog (8/16/32/64-bit)
+# Parametrizable ALU in Verilog (8/16/32/64-bit)
-A parameterizable Arithmetic Logic Unit (ALU) implemented in Verilog, supporting arithmetic, logical, and shift operations with carry, overflow, zero, and negative flag generation.
+A parametrizable Arithmetic Logic Unit (ALU) implemented in Verilog, supporting arithmetic, logical, and shift operations with carry, overflow, zero, and negative flag generation.
 Includes a fully self-checking testbench with directed, edge-case, and randomized testing.

 ## Project Structure
 ```